anas-azouane/AI_debugger/README.md

 # AI_debugger

 **AI_debugger** is a diagnostics toolkit designed to automate and enhance Linux process analysis using AI.
-It provides a distributed system for collecting process data, exposing system internals via HTTP, and analyzing them with an LLM (Groq API), optionally sending alerts to Slack.
+It provides a distributed system for collecting process data, exposing system internals via HTTP, and analyzing them with an LLM (Groq API), and sending alerts to Slack.

 ## Features